Buying Property as a Company or an Individual: What’s the Best Structure Option For You?

 Of course, there are also some risks associated with joint ventures.
 One of the biggest is that disagreements among the parties can often lead to legal disputes.

 It’s important to have a clear understanding of each party’s roles and responsibilities before you enter into a joint venture agreement.
-You should also be aware of the tax implications of your joint venture.

 Buying Property as a Company